 Stronger punishments for road users who injure, including cyclist who hit pedestrian in Holborn

-- Posted in: Blog, Press, City of London
+- Posted in: News and blogs, Press, City of London

 - Tagged with: cps, city, pedestrian, serious injury, holborn

 Cyclist Andrej Schipka was fined £850 plus £930 costs after being found guilty of crashing into a solicitor who was on a pedestrian crossing at Holborn Viaduct at the time of the collision.

 Solicitor Clive Hyer suffered permanent brain damage when his skull was fractured along its whole length in the crash.

 In a victim statement read to the court Mr Hyer said: "There is barely a moment of any given day that does not result in my feeling the impact of the damage.